- 14 May 2009

 Quantity vs. Quality and Exclusion by Two-Sided Platforms

-Executive Summary — It is common for two-sided platforms to deny participation to some potential customers, who would otherwise be willing to pay the platforms' access and/or transaction fees.
+Overview — It is common for two-sided platforms to deny participation to some potential customers, who would otherwise be willing to pay the platforms' access and/or transaction fees.
 Videogame console manufacturers such as Microsoft, Sony, and Nintendo, for example, restrict access to a select set of game developers and exclude many others by including security chips in their consoles, even though the latter would also be willing to pay the per-game royalties levied by the manufacturers.
 Apple routinely excludes certain application developers from its highly popular iPhone store.
 Professor Andrei Hagiu builds a simple model formalizing profit-maximizing two-sided platforms' choice of exclusion policies, which is fundamentally determined by a tradeoff between quality and quantity.
 Key concepts include:

 - A simple model captures the incentives that two-sided platforms have to exclude some participants who would be willing to pay the platform's access fees.
 Platforms' exclusion incentives are fundamentally determined by a tradeoff between quality and quantity.